• Who We Are

 By: Larry Orlans

-If your boat is serviced by a marina, be sure to request that it be fully inspected and that any necessary procedures be performed before you use it for the first time.
+If your boat is serviced by a marina, be sure to request a full inspection along with any necessary procedures performed before you use it for the first time.
+If you handle the servicing yourself, adhere closely to the manufacturer’s guidelines, especially for the engine, and use only the recommended tools and fluids from the owner’s manual.

-The following is a series of checks that should be performed, not all of which may apply to your vessel, and be sure to check your owners’ manual for some which might not be listed here.
+Below is a checklist of essential checks to perform, though not all may apply to your vessel.
+Be sure to check your owner’s manual for additional items that might not be included here.

 Boat maintenance and inspection